al-mz/ecommerce-analytical-dashboard/README.md

 # The Ecommerce Dashboard
-This is a supporting repo to create analyrical dashboard for the [Brazilian E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset by Kaggle.
+This is a supporting repo to create analytical dashboard for the [Brazilian E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset by Kaggle.
 Current version provides a containarized platform to:
 1. Build a PostgreSQL database with Olist Ecommerce datasets.
 2. Create materialized views for sales and geolocation data.
 3. Build and initialize a local Superset instance with default username and password